chimera-linux/cports/Packaging.md

 * `configure_args` *(list)* This list is generally specific to the build system the template uses.
 Generally speaking, it provides the arguments passed to some kind of `configure` script.
+* `configure_env` *(dict)* Environment variables to be exported when running the configure script.
+The way passing them is implemented depends on the build system, but in general any user-provided environment at call site overrides this, while this overrides the global environment (`env`).
 * `configure_script` *(str)* The name of the script relative to current working directory used for configuration.
 Only used by build styles that use such scripts.
 The default value is `configure`.